tzcomms123/OWASP-Top-10-Demo-Flask/README.md

-# Insecure OWASP TOP 10 Flask APP
+# Insecure OWASP TOP 10 Flask App COMP6441 Project

 This intentionally insecure Flask web app demonstrates all 10 of the OWASP Top 10 (2021) vulnerabilities in a controlled environment.